cg-tuwien/Math2Model/CONTRIBUTING.md

 `HomeView.vue` asynchronously loads the filesystem code, and WebGPU engine.
 They're a bit slow to initialize, so we load them very early, and we're avoiding doing hot module reloading with them.
 Once they've finished loading, we create our `EditorAndOutput.vue` component.

 We then store the code on the user's machine, with the origin private filesystem.
 Editing the code is done with the Monaco code editor, and with the Rete.js graph editing library.

+The code graph generates `wgsl` code and stores it into a separate `.wgsl` file.
+The serialized graph, containing relevant data for all nodes in `json` format, is stored in a `.graph` file.
+Make sure to include any new custom node in the `uinodes` map structure, found in the `src/vpnodes/nodes-list.ts` file.

 The scene state is made reactive and editable with typical Vue.js frontend code.